jaredly/geometricart/Roadmap.md

 # Fun things to do with animation:

+## Demonstrate how to build up a pattern!

+## Morph??
+Yeah that could be a really cool effect.
+Demonstrating different shapes that are within the same basic pattern.

 ## Gradually build up, in a certain order
 Could be quite cool to be able to run a script to prepare things,